ArtFlag/sphinxtechnicalwriting/source/index.rst

 **What's a static website generator?**

-It's a piece of software, generally free, that turns text files into a simple website (static, as in "no script").
+It's a piece of software, generally free, that turns text files into a simple website.
-It's up to you to hack it to modify the theme of the website, or the features of the generator.
-Other people have already done it, so you can just use what they created (or improve it).
+Generators are generally open source, so you can modify anything, or use other people's modifications (extensions).
 Most importantly, it's great because it's fast and simple.
 And you know... less is more.

 **Why would you do that, some software is designed to write docs like MadCap Flare, oXygen, etc?**